aidenpearce001/LabelPhishing/README.md

 - When finish, the window looks like below.
 Based on the feature points appear, you choose the appropriate label for each url
 ![alt text](./imgs/2.png)

+- When you click next or previous arrow, the data will be saved automatically
+- the program is abit slow so don't rush